ceracare/qa-rec-task.dotnet/README.md

 1. `dotnet test`

 ## On Completion
-- Fork the repo and send the link to hiring manager
+- Push your changes and notify the hiring manager
 or
 - Clone then zip it up and email to hiring manager